cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings.md

 ### Week 15: Cosmology and Unification

-- Session 24: Cosmic Inflation
+- Session 24: The Big Bang, Cosmic Inflation, and the Latest Observations
-- Session 25: Course Summary
+- Session 25: String Theory and the Multiverse

 ***Key Date:*** Paper 3 (10–12 pp.) due at end of week 15